d3niall/voicenotify/README.md

 ## Features
+- *NEW* Added Feature to enable or disable bluetooth devices.
 - Widget and quick settings tile to suspend Voice Notify
 - Customizable TTS message
 - Replace text to be spoken